sanchman21/datasci-project-b/README.md

 # readme

+Note: Please keep the neutrophil_images_kevin and a dated folder, both containing images into a directory named data which is in the same folder as the github repository (not inside the repository).
+Maintaining the same file structure and using relative paths across all users should be better.

 1. without any neutrophil images + without any patient data
 2. with neutrophil images [they will be all K fold for training] + without any patient data
 3. without any neutrophil image + with patient data [you will not count the patient's images if the whole row are empty]